Chapter 3 - Printfil configuration

 succesfully, you can also choose to automatically open it by using the

-standard PDF reader (for example Acrobat Reader)
+standard PDF reader (for example Acrobat Reader) or print it to a physical printer.

 - If you don't specify a